iakdis/librecamera/README.md

 Feel free to send in a [Pull Request](https://github.com/iakmds/librecamera/pulls)!
 To get started with Flutter, follow this link: [https://docs.flutter.dev/get-started/install](https://docs.flutter.dev/get-started/install)

 1. Clone this repository
-2. Switch to the project's directory and run the project in debug mode by selecting an Android device or emulator in your preferred Flutter IDE and running the app in debug mode
+2. Switch to the project's directory and run `flutter pub get`.
+To test the app, run the project in debug mode by selecting an Android device or emulator in your preferred Flutter IDE and running the app in debug mode
-3. To test the final app, run the app by installing the apk on an Android device or emulator.
-To get the apk, run the following command in your terminal: ```flutter build apk --split-per-abi``` – the output apk's will be generated at ```librecamera/build/app/outputs/apk/release/```.
-If you want only one apk without splitting the platforms (results in slightly bigger size) use ```flutter build apk```
+3. To build the final app, run the app by installing the apk on an Android device or emulator.
+To get the apk, run the following command in your terminal: `flutter build apk --split-per-abi` – the output apk's will be generated at``librecamera/build/app/outputs/apk/release/`.
+If you want only one apk without splitting the platforms (results in slightly bigger size, used by Libre Camera) use `flutter build apk`

 # Packages used